-v1 and v2c:

-- Read community: Enter the community name that has read-only access to all supported SNMP objects.
+- v1 and v2c: - Read community: Enter the community name that has read-only access to all supported SNMP objects.
 The default value is public. - Write community: Enter the community name that has read or write access to all supported SNMP objects (except read-only objects).
 The default value is write. - Activate traps: Turn on to activate trap reporting.
 The device uses traps to send messages for important events or status changes to a management system.
 In the web interface, you can set up traps for SNMP v1 and v2c.
 Traps are automatically turned off if you change to SNMP v3 or turn off SNMP.
-If you use SNMP v3, you can set up traps through the SNMP v3 management application. - Trap address: Enter the IP address or host name of the management server. - Trap community: Enter the community to use when the device sends a trap message to the management system. - Traps: - Cold start: Sends a trap message when the device starts. - Link up: Sends a trap message when a link changes from down to up. - Link down: Sends a trap message when a link changes from up to down. - Authentication failed: Sends a trap message when an authentication attempt fails.
+If you use SNMP v3, you can set up traps through the SNMP v3 management application. - Trap address: Enter the IP address or host name of the management server. - Trap community: Enter the community to use when the device sends a trap message to the management system. - Traps:

+- Cold start: Sends a trap message when the device starts. - Warm start: Sends a trap message when you change an SNMP setting. - Link up: Sends a trap message when a link changes from down to up. - Authentication failed: Sends a trap message when an authentication attempt fails.